GraphtonLib/Graphton/README.md

 Usage: graphton generate [options] <schemaUri>

 Arguments:
   schemaUri                                 URL to GraphQL endpoint or path to introspection json.

 Options:
-  -o, --outputFile <path>               Path to the generated js/ts file (default: "./src/graphton.generated.ts") -q, --exportQueryFactoryAs <name>     How you want to import your queries instance. (default: "Query") -m, --exportMutationFactoryAs <name>  How you want to import your mutations instance. (default: "Mutation") -h, --help                            display help for command
+  -o, --outputFile <path>                   Path to the generated js/ts file (default: "./src/graphton.generated.ts") -q, --exportQueryFactoryAs <name>         How you want to import your query factory. (default: "Query") -m, --exportMutationFactoryAs <name>      How you want to import your mutation factory. (default: "Mutation") -s, --exportSubscriptionFactoryAs [name]  If you want a subscription factory, if no name provided "Subscription" will be used. (default: false)
+  -Q, --queryFunction <name>                The name of the function that posts the query. (default: "get") -M, --mutateFunction <name>               The name of the function that posts the mutation. (default: "do") -S, --subscribeFunction <name>            The name of the function that posts the subscription. (default: "subscribe") -h, --help                                display help for command

 ```